-Applications for our 2019 scholarship sponsored by AMN Healthcare will open April 1, 2019 and close June 30, 2019.
-Questions, email us and we will get back with you as soon as possible.
+Applications for our 2019 scholarship sponsored by AMN Healthcare are open.
+Submit between April 1, 2019 to June 30, 2019.
+Questions?
+Email us and we will get back with you as soon as possible.

 About the Scholarship